temach/reports/CIA-LAB-2-Booting.md

 1. network.target only indicates that the network management stack is up after it has been reached.
 Mainly used to maintain coherent order of services at shutdown.

-2. network-online.target is a target that actively waits until the nework is "up", which usually indicates a configured, routable IP address of some kind.
+2. network-online.target is a target that actively waits until the network is "up", which usually indicates a configured, routable IP address of some kind.

 3. network-pre.target is a target that may be used to order services before any network interface is configured.